 If search and rescue services are needed, they may take a long time to arrive (as they would be sent from many hundreds of kilometres away).
 Assistance to stranded vessels may take several days to arrive, particularly in bad weather.

-Consular assistance to Australians in remote areas may be limited and/or delayed.
+We may not be able to provide you with full or prompt consular assistance in remote areas.
 Ensure you have adequate travel insurance and accessible funds to cover the cost of search and rescue, any medical treatment and/or potential repatriation.